 - It doesn’t exempt tenants from following the rules: A moratorium might delay an eviction, but it doesn’t cancel an eviction that can move forward after the crisis.

 Turning to expert Salt Lake City property management can help property owners understand how an eviction moratorium works—as well as what their options are.
 They can also help you determine if a tenant’s behavior can result in eviction despite crisis conditions.

 How Can You Prepare for Eviction After a Crisis?

 Every eviction needs to follow the legal process.
 Consult a professional property manager and your legal counsel when considering eviction for a tenant—regardless of a crisis.
-You'll also help protect yourself and your property with these steps.
+You’ll also help protect yourself as a property owner and your property with these steps.

 1. Document Everything

 You need a paper trail to support your case for evicting a tenant.
 From documents to emails, texts, and phone calls, keep a log of every interaction with the tenant.
 Include:

 - Notes about the tenant’s responses (or lack of response) to rental payment reminders

 - If the tenant complied with requests to follow the rules outlined in the lease agreement